 The Legacy Fund plays a vital role in supporting talented, high performance athletes in their competitive journey, and every bursary award has an incredible impact on our athletes, creating new opportunities for sport excellence.

-Applications for the John Currie Amateur Sport Legacy Fund Amateur Athlete Bursary Program are now open for 2017.
+Applications for the John Currie Amateur Sport Legacy Fund Amateur Athlete Bursary Program are now closed for 2017.

 Cari Din, Director of Sport